spikedoanz/public/wirehead-blog.md

     wirehead_runtime.run_generator()
 ```

-Like the manager and dataset, you need to specify your config_path ("config.yaml" in this example)
+Like the manager and dataset, you need to specify your config_path ("config.yaml" in this example).

 But one thing that's different, is that now you also have to specify a [generator function](https://wiki.python.org/moin/Generators) which **yields** a tuple containing your data.
 In this case, that generator looks like:
 ```python